nicpenning/PowerCuckoo/README.md

 What works:
  - Tested on Windows 10 with Office 365 (Version 1901)
  - Reading a specific email folder to look for URLs or Attachments and submits them!
- - Warning: Becareful using the built-in Junk Email folder, for it may distort URLs/Attachments for anlaysis!
+ - Warning: Becareful using the built-in Junk Email folder, for it may distort URLs/Attachments for analysis!

 Usage:
  - ./PowerCuckoo.ps1